MGuerra50/api_gerenciador_estoque/README.md

 # API Finance Organizer

-_A Spring Boot REST API for managing personal finances, leveraging PostgreSQL for data persistence and Flyway for database migrations._
+_A Spring Boot REST API for managing finances, leveraging PostgreSQL for data persistence and Flyway for database migrations._

 ---